Appetizers/ ColdApp

 1. Peel and devein the shrimp.
 Sprinkle with the seasoning.
 Put the shrimp in an oiled skillet and cooked until done.
 This may take 4-5 minutes; cook until pink.

-3. Place the peas in a pot of water and bring to the boil.
+3. Place the peas and edamame in a pot of water and bring to the boil.
 Remove from heat immediately, drain, then add 1-2 tablespoons of the remaining melted butter and a good pinch of salt and pepper.
+Add the garlic and lemon juice.
+Mix well, crushing the peas with the back of a fork.
+(Or you can give it a few spins in a food processor)

-5. Assemble the pintxos by spooning some of the crushed peas on top of each little toast square.
-Top with a slice of mango and a succulent prawn.
-Hold the stack together with a little bamboo fork or skewer, season and serve.
+4. Assemble the pintxos by spooning some of the crushed pea mixture on top of each toast square.
+Top with a slice of mango and skewer the shrimp on a bamboo pick or skewer and stick through the mango slice.
+The shrimp will be standing up.
 (I brushed the shrimp with some of the leftover melted butter to make it shine.

 You Might Also Like